-Recipe: Summer Squash Casserole©From the Kitchen of Deep South Dish
+Recipe: Summer Squash Casserole with Bacon©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 30 min | Yield: About 4 to 6 servings

-- 2 pounds of crookneck yellow squash, washed and unpeeled
+- 2 pounds (about 6 medium) crookneck yellow squash, washed and unpeeled

-- 1 cup of chopped Vidalia or other sweet onion
+- 1 cup chopped Vidalia or other sweet onion

 - 2 large eggs, beaten